webzfs/zfs-iostat/README.md

 - Linux with the ZFS kernel module loaded (the tool reads `/proc/spl/kstat/zfs`), or FreeBSD with ZFS loaded (the tool reads the `kstat.zfs` sysctl tree).
 - Python 3.11 or newer.
-- Root is not required on Linux for the iostat and top views.
-For the files view, root lets you see files opened by other users' processes.
+- Root is not required on Linux, root lets you see files opened by other users' processes.

 ## Platform support